felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 don't plan on doing this ever again.

 So there you have it.
 Now you know why I believe a curved book spine is beautiful.
-It means someone gave the book the time it deserved.
+It means someone probably gave the book the time and energy it deserved.
 And, indirectly, if this "damaged" book is freely available on a bookshelf near you, it means that person understood the book enough to part with it, and thought it was worth sharing with others.